Iselinklementin/project_exam22/README.md

 ## Getting Started

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Its a copy of my repo on my final exam.
+This is a copy of my repo on my final exam.

 ### Installing